Published 8th September 2021

 One thing to consider with KnownOrigin is that you have to apply to be able to mint art on the platform.
 This ensures that the platform is filled with high-quality and authentic digital art.

 OpenSea is a cross-chain NFT marketplace that uses the Ethereum, Polygon and Klaytn blockchains.
-It’s, without doubt, the biggest NFT Marketplace currently on the market with sales on the platform by over 12,000% this year.
+It’s, without doubt, the biggest NFT Marketplace currently on the market with sales on the platform up by over 12,000% this year.

 It hosts a wide range of NFTs from virtual cats, apes, dogs to fine art worth millions.

-With the OpenSea platform you have the options to sell your NFT via a fixed price, an English auction (the highest bid wins) or a Dutch auction (the price falls until it’s matched.)
+With the OpenSea platform you have the options to sell your NFT via a fixed price, an English auction (the highest bid wins), or a Dutch auction (the price falls until it’s matched.)

 Buyers pay the gas fees when purchasing fixed-price items.
 Sellers pay the gas when accepting offers.
 But all first-time sellers have to pay a one-time fee of two transaction costs.

 Rarible is a community-owned NFT marketplace.
 Similarly to OpenSea, the platform is an all-rounder and showcases a range of popular NFT projects for users to collect, buy and sell.